• Skip to primary navigation

 side by side images of dry brine ingredients in a bowl before mixing and after

-Dry brining the salmon
+3. Dry brining the salmon

 Add the salmon to the dry brine mixture and toss gently to coat each piece evenly.
 Place the bowl in the refrigerator for 12-24 hours.
 It isn’t mandatory but it helps the texture to drain off any liquid that accumulates at the bottom of the bowl about half way through this brining period.

-Letting it rest
+4. Letting it rest

 pre-cooked brined salmon laid out on a tray with paper towels

-Smoking the salmon
+5. Smoking the salmon

 Now we’re finally ready to smoke that salmon!
 While the salmon is resting I normally start up the Traeger.
 Make sure the grill is clean and all ash is cleaned out of the fire pot (round part inside barrel that wood pellets empty out into).
-This is really important when smoking at low temperatures since having that fire pot be clogged or dusty can lead to the dreaded LEr error code that shuts your smoker off.
+This is really important when smoking at lower temperatures since having that fire pot be clogged or dusty can lead to the dreaded LEr error code that shuts your smoker off.

 salmon being smoked on a Traeger grill